 In today’s manufacturing landscape, it is easier than ever to fabricate custom things, and decorative metal panels are no exception.
 The more predictable a metal panel is, the easier it is to understand its structural integrity.
 Solid panels are easy to engineer if the material and finish are known.
 Industrial “perf” and expanded metals are likewise easy panel characteristics in running its geometry through structural analysis for different weather conditions and load scenarios.

 But the more unpredictable the panel is, with artistic cutouts, bends, or inconsistent perforations, the more a typical engineer is going to require “over-engineering” to take out the risk of unknowns and to avoid delays in getting on to the next job.

 Over-engineering means thicker panels, more structural support, more fasteners, and in the end, more dollars spent for the panel system and for installation.
 The way to reduce risk without increasing cost is to work with product manufacturers who have the experience (and software) to provide project guidance and structural calculations for each project, as needed.

 Parasoleil has created a unique and decorative product with dependable lead-times, but their Design department staff also know that pretty things need to last, especially when it comes to architecture and public spaces.
-And between their project guidance that they walk clients through and the engineering built into their Project Creator software, it’s only fitting that their next step was to offer a structural calculation report, specific to their project, patterns, and panel assembly.
+With the project guidance that they walk clients through, it’s only fitting that their next step was to offer a structural calculation report, specific to their project, patterns, and panel assembly.